Osteoarthritis of the Knee

 - Non Operative Treatment: (see narrated slide show)

-- A randomized controlled trial to evaluate the modifying effects of a regimen containing colchicine in a subset of patients with OA of the knee.
+- A randomized controlled trial to evaluate the slow-acting symptom modifying effects of a regimen containing colchicine in a subset of patients with osteoarthritis of the knee.

 - A randomized controlled trial to evaluate the slow-acting symptom-modifying effects of colchicine in osteoarthritis of the knee: a preliminary report.